HoxelDraw/4DO-Specification/README.md

 `vn` : [Vertex Normal](#vertex-normal).
 Four floating point numbers to define the x, y, z, w coordinates of the normal vector.

 `vt` : [Vertex Texture Coordinate](#vertex-texture-coordinate).
 Three floating point numbers to define the u, v, w coordinates of the texture map vertex.

+## Material Commands

+`baseColorFactor` : The [Base Color](#base-color) (i.e. Albedo or Diffuse color) of the material.
+Encoded as four floating point numbers.
+If a `baseColorTexture` is present, the `baseColorFactor` is a component-wise scaling factor for the texture.

+`baseColorTexture` : The [Base Color](#base-color) of the material, encoded in a 3D texture.

+`emissiveFactor` : The [Emissive Color](#emissive-factor) of the material.
+Encoded as four floating point numbers.
+If an `emissiveTexture` is present, the `emissiveFactor` is a component-wise scaling factor for the texture.

+`emissiveTexture` : The [Emissive Color](#emissive-texture) of the material, encoded in a 3D texture.

+`metallicFactor` : The [Metallic Factor](#metallic-factor) of the material, encoded as a single floating point number.
+If a `metallicRoughnessTexture` is present, the `metallicFactor` is a scaling factor for the metal-ness component of the texture.
+Otherwise, this factor is used for the whole material.

+`metallicRoughnessTexture` : The [Metallic Roughness Texture](#metallic-roughness-texture), encoded in the Blue (metal-ness) and Green (roughness) channels of the 3D texture.

+`normalTexture` : The [Normal Map](#normal-texture) of the material.
+The RGBA channels of the texture represent the x, y, z, and w components of the surcell normal.
+Also accepts a scaling factor.

+`occlusionTexture` : The [Occlusion Map](#occlusion-texture) of the material.
+The Red channel of the 3D texture represents the ambient occlusion of the material.
+Also accepts a strength factor.

+`roughnessFactor` : The [Roughness Factor](#roughness-factor) of the material, encoded as a single floating point number.
+If a `metallicRoughnessTexture` is present, the `roughnessFactor` is a scaling factor for the roughness component of the texture.
+Otherwise, this factor is used for the whole material.